Skip to main content

 • use the Textarea control to implement a textarea in the body part

-• specify the "buttons" slot, where you can place your buttons presented by the Button control
+• specify the footer snippet, where you can place your buttons presented by the Button control

 <script>